hit39/FIRSTREP/README.md

+# FIRSTREP
-This is my first repo for practice Puropse
+This is my first repo for practice Purpose.